San Giorgio Maggiore at Dusk

-Saint-Georges majeur au crépuscule (Eng: Dusk in Venice, San Giorgio Maggiore by Twilight or Sunset in Venice) refers to an Impressionist painting by Claude Monet, which exists in more than one version.
+Saint-Georges majeur au crépuscule (English: Dusk in Venice, San Giorgio Maggiore by Twilight or Sunset in Venice) is an Impressionist painting by Claude Monet, which exists in more than one version.
 It forms part of a series of views of the monastery-island of San Giorgio Maggiore.
 This series is in turn part of a larger series of views of Venice which Monet began in 1908 during his only visit there.

 Versions in Cardiff and Tokyo

 One version of San Giorgio Maggiore at Dusk was acquired in Paris by the Welsh art collector Gwendoline Davies.
-She bequeathed it to the Art Gallery (now National Museum Cardiff) in Cardiff, Wales.
+She bequeathed it to the National Museum of Wales (now National Museum Cardiff) in Cardiff.
 The painting is normally on display there.